If you’re wondering about the difference between copyediting and proofreading, here is how IPEd describes these

-I’m comfortable working on paper or on screen (with Word, PDF, InDesign and HTML editors).
+I’m comfortable working on paper and on screen (in Word, on PDF, in InDesign and in HTML editors).

 I prefer working on documents within the areas of business, education, general nonfiction, humanities and languages (including EAL).
 I’m also open to new challenges.

 Apart from copyediting and proofreading, I also offer services in: